Chapter 1: Student Conduct and Discipline

 1.7.2 Appeal Procedures

 The appealing party must submit a written appeal stating the specific reasons for the appeal and any argument to the President’s designee (hereafter “Appeal Official”) with a copy to the other party.
-The appeal must be stamped as received in the office of the Appeal Official no later than 14 days after the appealing party has been notified of the sanction assessed by the OSCCR or the decision of the Hearing Officer(s).
+The appeal must be stamped as received in the office of the Appeal Official no later than 14 days after the appealing party has been notified of the sanction assessed by the Office of Community Standards or the decision of the Hearing Officer(s).
 The nonappealing party may, but is not required to, submit a response to the appeal within 7 days of receipt of the appeal.
 For purposes of calculating deadlines, the date that an appealing party has been notified of the sanction or the date the appealing party received a copy of the Hearing Officer’s decision is 3 days after the date the document was sent by mail to the recipient or, if emailed to the recipient, the day the email was sent.

 1.7.3 Appeal Official’s Authority